rvlewerissa/fetch-hoc-redux/README.md

 ```

 You can also specify one to one variable mapping to set variable on the URL.
-It will receives state from your redux state.
+It will receives state from your redux state or from parent props.

 ```es6
 import fetchHOC from "fetch-hoc-redux";